 “All praise to God, the Father of our Lord Jesus Christ.
 God is our merciful Father and the source of all comfort.
 4 He comforts us in all our troubles so that we can comfort others.
 When they are troubled, we will be able to give them the same comfort God has given us.
 5 For the more we suffer for Christ, the more God will shower us with his comfort through Christ.
 6 Even when we are weighed down with troubles, it is for your comfort and salvation!”

 2 Corinthians 1:3-6

 “Grace is given to heal the spiritually sick, not to decorate spiritual heroes”

-I don’t know if I have ever met a hero, and somehow I’m sure that I would’ve remembered.
+I don’t know if I have ever met a Medal of Honor recipient, and somehow I’m sure that I would’ve remembered.
 I most certainly have not met ‘a spiritual hero’.
 I imagine them however to be quite dynamic, gushing over with humility and love.
 Somewhat like being a ‘Superman of the Soul’.